In Real Estate/Mortgage Law

 Writ Search

-You should be informed whether there is any executions against the seller.
+You should be informed whether there are any executions against the seller.
 According to S. 9(1) of the Execution Act, the local Sheriff may take the seller’s land and sell the land in order to pay for the money that the seller owes to the execution creditor.

 Therefore, it’s important for the seller to pay back the execution creditor and remove the writs against him/her.
 Again, most sellers would use the proceeds of the sell to pay back the creditors.
 Hence, it’s important that the seller’s solicitor undertake (promise) to pay the execution creditors and select the appropriate writ statements on the Transfer.